johnrearden/less-is-more/README.md

 - ### Landing Page
     - The landing page is the content presented on first contact with the user.
 An overlay image of ripples on a pond dissolves to reveal coins, and the message 'Wish your bills were smaller?' appears at the same time.
     - There is a text area that introduces the visitor to the topic of the site, and presents a call to action.
-    - The hero image evokes the experience of seeing coins through water in a fountain, as when wishes are made, which is echoed in the message displayed to the user.
+    - The hero image evokes the experience of seeing coins through water in a fountain, as when wishes are made, which is echoed in the main message displayed to the user.

 <img src='assets/documentation_images/landing_page.png'
      alt='Picture of site landing page'>